 - You may use either yellow or white cornmeal.

-- You need a little sugar to make the corn flavor "pop".
-That is usually honey but maybe other sugars.
+- You need a little sugar to make the corn flavor "pop."
+That is usually honey, but other sugars may be used.

 - The endpoint of cooking is the browning of the biscuits.

-- To store, wrap with plastic wrap or foil.
-Good at room temperature for 1-2 days, refrigerated for up to 7 days, and frozen for 2-3 months.
+- To store, wrap in plastic wrap or foil.
+They will be good at room temperature for 1-2 days, refrigerated for up to 7 days, and frozen for 2-3 months.

 Your Own Private Notes